web-native/docs/chtml/v060/specs/scoped-html/README.md

     ```js
     // Lets change how we access an element's scope
-    ENV.params.scopeTreePropertyName = 'scopeParts';
+    ENV.params.scopeTreePropertyName = 'scopedIDs';
     ```

     ```js
-    // We should now be using .scopeParts instead of .scopeTree
+    // We should now be using .scopedIDs instead of .scopeTree
     let article = document.querySelector('#article');
-    let articleTitle = article.scopeParts.title;
+    let articleTitle = article.scopedIDs.title;
     ```